 Lingual Braces (Incognito™ or Hidden Braces)

 If you want hidden orthodontic braces, then lingual braces are a great option for you.
-At Ricci Orthodontics, we offer Incognito™ braces, which do not interfere with your speech as much as others braces, nor cause a lot of discomfort.
+At Ricci Orthodontics, we offer Incognito™ braces, which do not interfere with your speech as much as others braces, nor cause a lot of discomforts.
 We have them customized for your teeth according to the treatment plan that Dr. Steven Ricci makes for you.
 Our orthodontist will then attach them to the back or lingual side of your teeth.
-After they are fixed into place, you do not have to worry about removing them so that you can eat or drink.
+After we fix them into place, you don’t have to worry about removing them so that you can eat or drink.
 This means that you also do not have to worry about losing or damaging them.
 Since lingual braces do not stick out from your teeth very far, they will not irritate your tongue after you become used to them.

 Incognito braces are available for children, teens, and adults.
 Since they reduce the chances of injury and interference during certain activities, they are very convenient for children and teenagers who play sports or wind instruments.
 These types of braces provide great results because they are similar in effectiveness to traditional metal braces but offer the invisibility of Invisalign®.